 Pack 33 will cook and eat together (Saturday breakfast through Sunday breakfast).
 We expect all parents and scouts to help with the cooking and cleaning.
 Our goal for food is to be simple and enjoyable!
 But please note it may be difficult to accommodate all tastes, allergies, and sensitivities, so please be prepared if you require a special diet.

 Firewood is available to be split on site for use, only adults may split wood.
 We ask adults to help keep the fire fueled including overnight as it is the main heat source.

 Arrive Friday evening or Saturday anytime.
 Please expect to stay on Sunday morning until all cleaning is finished.
 Garbage needs to be taken with us when we leave, so plan to bring a bag back in your car.

 ALL ATTENDEES (including parents) NEED A COMPLETED MEDICAL RELEASE (print out yours below).
 Turn this in upon arrival to the Cubmaster or designee.

 Each camper should have their own sleeping bag and pillow, or bedsheet and blankets.
-Bunks and sleeping pads are provided (see photos).
+Bunks and sleeping pads are provided (see photos) but no linens are provided.
 The sleeping area may get chilly at night.
 You may want ear plugs, eye shades, and an extra sheet or two to drape over your bunk to make it darker if you are a light sleeper or for more privacy.

 Winter clothing is a must, as is a complete change of clothes, but weather can be quite variable ranging from sun to rain to snow.
 At a minimum bring a warm hat, winter jacket, winter pants, suitable boots or shoes, wool socks, winter gloves, and two sets of layered undergarments.
 Polypropylene or wool undergarments are best, avoid cotton.
 Lighter clothes might be suitable depending on the weather.
 Please label your scout's gear.